Why Beyond Meat Stock Jumped Today

 *Stock Advisor returns as of August 1, 2020

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Joe Tenebruso has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Beyond Meat, Inc. The Motley Fool has a disclosure policy.
+The Motley Fool owns shares of and recommends Amazon and Beyond Meat, Inc and recommends the following options: short January 2022 $1940 calls on Amazon and long January 2022 $1920 calls on Amazon.
+The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.